How Much Home Can You Afford?

 Keep in mind, it is important to understand the difference between a pre-qualification amount and the amount you end up borrowing.
 Becoming “house poor” can be easy.
 Your pre-qualification letter states the maximum loan amount you can borrow based on the information you have given, but that doesn’t mean you have to borrow the full amount.
 Make sure you consider additional home costs such as utilities, maintenance and insurance to determine how much you are financially comfortable buying.

-Use this house affordability calculator to jump start your mortgage process.
+Use this purchase calculator to jump start your mortgage process.